-HCC coding processes while not designed to be complex, may not be immediately apparent, making it tedious and time-consuming.
+HCC coding processes while not designed to be complex, may not be immediately apparent, making them tedious and time-consuming.
 Despite its inherent difficulty, the main goal is to provide an accurate and complete overview of each member’s risk profile with the goal of better understanding their health state and being able to predict the cost of care.

 Every year, the Centers for Medicare and Medicaid Services (CMS) mandates that providers identify all eligible conditions.
 Insufficient documentation and non-specific diagnosis have a negative influence on reimbursement.
 More accurate HCC risk adjustment coding and appropriate remuneration for excellent care can be achieved when healthcare organizations strengthen their EMR tools, data, analytics, and education programs for patients with chronic conditions.